Oral Presentation 29th Australian and New Zealand Bone and Mineral Society Annual Scientific Meeting 2019

 16. Steno Diabetes Center , North Jutland, Denmark

-17. School of Biomedical Engineering, Centre of Health and Technologies, University of Technology Sydney, Sydney, NSW, Australia
+17. School of Biomedical Engineering, University of Technology Sydney, Sydney, NSW, Australia

 The cause of increased mortality following proximal non-hip fractures is unknown.
 We sought to determine post-fracture trajectories of subsequent hospital admissions and mortality to develop an understanding of why patients with non-hip fractures die prematurely.